Planning a family holiday to South Africa

 A diverse itinerary

-This game reserve, like those mentioned below, is completely malaria-free.
-And with dedicated "Kids on Safari" activities organised by the children's co-ordinator as well as the chance to see all of the Big Five, Shamwari Riverdene Family Lodge is the perfect way for families to experience a safari.
+This private wildlife reserve, like those mentioned below, is completely malaria-free.
+And with dedicated "Kids on Safari" activities organised by the children's co-ordinator as well as the chance to see all of the Big Five, Shamwari Riverdene Family Lodge is the perfect place for families to experience a safari.
 For close-up experiences, you can also find the Animal Rehabilitation and Born Free Centres here on the reserve.
-There are a few other Abercrombie & Kent lodges in the area too; check out Eagles Crag and Sarili Lodge to get even deeper into the wilderness.

 South Africa holiday ideas